kavtaradze1/EasyInstaller/README.md

 # EasyInstaller

-EasyInstaller Is Small And Open Source Application That Downloads All Popular Softwares/System Libraries And Important Stuff With Few Clicks!
+EasyInstaller Is <b>Small And Open Source</b> Application That Downloads All Popular Softwares/System Libraries And Important Stuff With Few Clicks!

 Yes, You Heard It!